The Manchester DBA

 One annual intake in October.

 Normally five years.
-It may be possible to complete in four years if you are able to devote more time to your studies.
 It is not possible to accelerate the taught element of the programme during the first two years.

 - £3,000 Pre-payment upon acceptance of your place

 - Year 1 - £9,000 paid at registration